 Kate’s meticulous approach makes her a highly effective representative at all levels of the New Zealand court system.
 Clients value her proactive, commercial approach to dispute resolution and her clear and concise advice which demonstrates an in-depth understanding of their commercial reality.

-A successful change leader, Kate is a member of the Tompkins Wake Working parents’ forum, helping her colleagues and the firm create better options for optimising whole life balance.
+A successful change leader, Kate has been instrumental in developing the firm’s policies for working parents, helping her colleagues and the firm create better options for optimising whole life balance.